 To do international shipping right, you’ll need a strategy that works for you and your business.
 You don’t need to know everything about shipping, but you do need to understand the available options, and find an approach that will work again and again.

-Selling beyond your borders can be an important growth area for your business, so it’s worth tackling the logistics head-on.
+Selling beyond your borders can be an important growth area for your business, even if you only ship some products internationally, so it’s worth tackling the logistics head-on.
 Consider these figures:

 - According to Pitney Bowes, as of 2017, 70% of online shoppers shop internationally.
 That’s up 6% from 2016.